 Preliminary Health Screen.
 The Resident must be capable of living independently and must satisfy the then current independent living criteria as published by the Company, which criteria may be amended from time to time in the Company's sole discretion.
 The Resident shall provide to the Company an internal preliminary health screen substantially in the form attached to the Apartment Selection Agreement executed by the Resident and the Company, completed by the Resident's primary physician and certifying that the Resident meets the independent living criteria within the period outlined in the Residency and Care Agreement.
 Financial Condition.
 The Company must be satisfied that the Resident has the financial income and assets to pay the Monthly Service Fee, extra meal charges, charges for additional services, personal living expenses, and the future adjustments of these charges during the term of the Residency and Care Agreement.
-Immediately prior to the Occupancy Date (as defined in the Residency and Care Agreement), the Resident will affirm to the Company that the Resident's financial situation does not differ materially and adversely from the financial situation presented in the Application Forms (substantially in the form attached to the Apartment Selection

-Agreement).
-If the Resident's then personal financial situation differs materially and adversely from the Resident's prior financial situation, the Company may terminate the Residency and Care Agreement.
+Immediately prior to the Occupancy Date (as defined in the Residency and Care Agreement), the Resident will affirm to the Company that the Resident's financial situation does not differ materially and adversely from the financial situation presented in the Application Forms (substantially in the form attached to the Apartment Selection Agreement).
+If the Resident's prior financial situation, the Company may terminate the Residency and Care Agreement.
 After the Occupancy Date, the Company may require updated financial information.
-In the case of two Residents occupying an Apartment, and in the event of the death of one of the occupants, the surviving Resident will be required to submit an update of the original Application Forms within thirty (30) days after the Company's request for the same.
+In the case of two Residents occupying an Apartment, and in the event of the death of one of the original Application Forms within thirty (30) days after the Company's request for the same.